jonasherfort/simple-modern-uv/README.md

 Because this template is minimal, you can always start with it and then pull in other tools and features if you want them.

-## Why Use a Copier Template?
+## Why Use Copier?

 One other benefit of this template is it uses [**copier**](https://github.com/copier-org/copier).

-Unlike many previous project template tools, it has you can [pull future changes](#updating-your-project-template) to this template back into your project any time.
+Unlike with many previous project template tools, Copier allows you [pull future changes](#updating-your-project-template) to a template back into your instantiated copy any time.

 You can start a project now, then if this template improves or is updated with other tools, you can pull those improvements back into your project, much like a git merge.